comfort-mode-toolkit/cm-hub/research/spacing/experiment.md

 All free, open source, and forever non-commercial.

 ---
+# 🌸 Want to contribute?
+We’d love to have you onboard!
+You can start by checking out our public [planner](https://github.com/orgs/comfort-mode-toolkit/projects/2) — we’re actively adding more tasks soon, but you’re welcome to jump into anything that resonates with you.

+🧭 The planner includes:

+- Quick, beginner-friendly issues
+- Research & testing help (non-code!)
+- Frontend enhancements
+- Documentation and writing polish

+Whether you're a developer, designer, researcher, or just passionate about making the web feel kinder — you’re welcome here.
+Comfort Mode is built on collaboration, and we truly believe every thoughtful voice makes it better.

+🪷 Check the planner →
+🛠️ Pick something that excites you
+💬 Drop a comment or open a PR anytime

-## 🤲 How You Can Help
+## 🤲 Other Ways You Can Help

 - Share your honest comfort experiences at [Our Github discussions thread](https://github.com/comfort-mode-toolkit/cm-hub/discussions/7) or [Reddit](https://www.reddit.com/r/accessibility/comments/1lu0pms/what_would_make_the_web_feel_more_comfortable_to/)
 - Star our repo, join a discussion, or submit a PR
 - Tell us if something feels off, or if we can phrase things better
+- Look at our planner for ongoing tasks ( we are adding more soon! ) and contribute as much as you can

 We’re here to build this together.
 Not for labels.
 Not for checkboxes.
 But for care.

+Thank you for caring — it already means so much 💛 Let’s build something gentle, together.
 💛
 With gratitude,
 _— The Comfort Mode Team_